spacetelescope/stwcs/doc/source/headerlet_def.rst

 Headerlet Primary Header
 -------------------------

-The primary header must have 4 required keywords:
+The list below contains all keywords specific to the primary header of a headerlet with the logic to determine their value.

- * `HDRNAME`  - a unique name for the headerlet
+ * `HDRNAME`  - (required) a unique name for the headerlet
+                 - the value is given by the user as a parameter to `~stwcs.wcsutil.headerlet.create_headerlet` or `~stwcs.wcsutil.headerlet.write_headerlet`
+                 - HDRNAME<wcskey> from the science file is used
+                 - WCSNAME<wcskey> from the science file is used
+                 - KeyError is raised
- * `DESTIM`   - target image filename (the ROOTNAME keyword of the original archive filename)
+ * `DESTIM`   - (required) target image filename
+                - the ROOTNAME keyword of the original science file
+                - the name of the science file
+ * `WCSNAME`  - (required) name for the WCS
+                - the value is given by the user as a parameter to `~stwcs.wcsutil.headerlet.create_headerlet` or `~stwcs.wcsutil.headerlet.write_headerlet`
+                - WCSNAME<wcskey> from the science file is used
+                - the value of hdrname parameter is used
+                - HDRNAME<wcskey> from the science file
+                - KeyError is raised
+ * `DISTNAME` - (optional) name of distortion model
+                - The value of DISTNAME has the form <idctab rootname>-<npolfile rootname>-<d2imfile rootname>
+                    and have a value of 'NONE' if no reference files are specified.
+ * `SIPNAME`  - (optional) name of SIP model
+                SIPNAME is constructed as <ROOTNAME>_<IDCTAB_rootname>, where

+                ROOTNAME is the keyword from the science file header (or the file name)

+                IDCTAB_rootname is the rootname of the idctab file

+                so for example, SIPNAME for a science file j94f05bgq_flt.fits and an idctab file postsm4_idc.fits is j94f05bgq_postsm4

+                If the SIP coefficients are present in the header but IDCTAB is m issing or invalid, then SIPNAME is set to UNKNOWN.
+If there's no polynomial model, SIPNAME is set to NOMODEL.
+ * `NPOLFILE` - (optional) name of npol reference file

+                NPOLFILE keyword from science file primary header

+                UNKNOWN if NPOLFILE keyword is missing or invalid but data extensions exist

+                or NOMODEL

+ * `IDCTAB`   - (optional)

+                IDCTAB keyword from science file primary header or N/A

+ * `D2IMFILE` - (optional)

+                D2IMFILE keyword from science file primary header or N/A

+ * `AUTHOR`   - (optional) name of person who created the headerlet
+ * `DESCRIP`  - (optional) short description of the headerlet solution
+ * `NMATCH`   - (optional) number of sources used in the new solution fit, if updated from the Archive’s default WCS
+ * `CATALOG`  - (optional) areference frame used to define the astrometric solution
- * `STWCSVER` - version of STWCS used to create the WCS of the original image
+ * `UPWCSVER` - (optional) version of STWCS used to create the WCS of the original image
- * `PYWCSVER` - version of PyWCS used to create the WCS of the original image
+ * `PYWCSVER` - (optional) version of PyWCS used to create the WCS of the original image

 These keywords are used for determining whether a headerlet can be applied to a given exposure and how it needs to be applied.
-Additional keywords provide more information about the solution itself, how it was derived, and by whom, through use of the following keywords:
+Some of the keywords provide more information about the solution itself, how it was derived, and by whom.

- * `AUTHOR` - name of person who created the headerlet
- * `DESCRIP` - short description of the headerlet solution
- * `RMS_RA` - RMS in R.A. at the reference pixel of the WCS stored in the headerlet solution, if updated from the Archive’s default WCS
- * `RMS_DEC` - RMS in Dec. at the reference pixel of the WCS stored in the headerlet solution, if updated from the Archive’s default WCS
- * `NMATCH` - number of sources used in the new solution fit, if updated from the Archive’s default WCS
- * `CATALOG` - astrometric catalog used for headerlet solution
- * `COMMENT` - long description of how the headerlet solution was derived, if updated from Archive’s default WCS

 These keywords allow the headerlet to retain enough information about how the new solution was generated so that a user could determine if it can be applied to his or her copy of the image.